uroskv03/Autoscaling-of-virtual-machines-in-TeamCity-Cloud-Task-1/README.md

 The service:

--executes commands asynchronously using background threads.
+*    executes commands asynchronously using background threads.

--automatically updates task status in MongoDB (QUEUED -> IN_PROGRESS ->  FINISHED/FAILED).
+*    automatically updates task status in MongoDB (QUEUED -> IN_PROGRESS ->  FINISHED/FAILED).

 A StartupRecovery mechanism scans database on application startup and marks any interrupted tasks (e.g. potential crash) as FAILED.